-∧ Note:

-- Picture-In-Picture and Picture-By-Picture modes cannot be used when Source Input is used to combine multiple inputs.
-See "Inputs panel" on page 18. - The number of available Picture-In-Picture or Picture-By-Picture screens depends on the display model being used.
+Note: Picture-In-Picture and Picture-By-Picture modes cannot be used when Source Input is used to combine multiple inputs.
+See "Inputs panel" on page 18.

 The Inputs panel controls how the video inputs on the display are configured.